annonymous247-stack/simpledemo/demo.md

 This is second line!

-And this is the third.
+And this is the third, from the main.

 And a final fourth line.
 This is it.

-I'm in the middle of this file.